AndresDuran53/zarus-rgb-controller/README.md

 <img  width="480" src="iot_rgb_banner.png">

 # RGB Strip Controller for ESP8266 and ESP32
+Control your rgb lights from your cell phone, using a website, an mqtt broker, or even the same remote control that came with the lights

 Look at the [Zarus IoT Hub](https://github.com/AndresDuran53/zarus-iot-app) to get an easy way to connect to the devices without an IP.

 ## Quick Start